selfdriven-foundation/selfdriven-health/docs/pages/organisation-whitepaper.md

 permalink: /organisation/whitepaper/
 ---

-# Whitepaper - Members Based Organisation for Better Health Outcomes.
+# Members Based Organisation for Better Health Outcomes

-## Executive Summary
+## Whitepaper

-**selfdriven Health** is a proposed **member-based organisation (MBO)** in Australia focused on improving health outcomes for individuals, families and communities by leveraging secure digital infrastructure, licensed health-tech (**beHub**), and cooperative governance.
+**selfdriven Health** is a proposed **member-based organisation (MBO)** focused on improving health outcomes for individuals, families and communities.

 The goal is to shift from fragmented, service-driven care systems toward **proactive, participatory wellbeing ecosystems** — where members are co-owners of their data, collaborators in their care, and contributors to collective health intelligence.

-This whitepaper outlines the vision, mission, strategy, structure, technology framework, governance model, and the legal/regulatory roadmap required to establish this organisation within the Australian context.
+This whitepaper outlines the vision, mission, strategy, structure, technology framework, governance model, and the legal/regulatory roadmap required to establish this organisation - initially within an Australian context.

 ## 1. Vision & Mission

 ### 1.1 Vision
-> To empower every person and community in Australia to take control of their health journey — with trusted data, intelligent tools, and shared purpose.
+To empower every person and community to take control of their health journey — with trusted data, intelligent tools, and shared purpose.

 ### 1.2 Mission
 - **Empower Members:** Provide individuals and families with transparent, secure, and self-owned health data access.